-Reinaldo Gil Zambrano is an award winning printmaking artist based in Spokane from Caracas, Venezuela.
-From an early age, RGZ began collecting unique stories from random social encounters that highlights the common aspects of the human identity that later enriched the visual narratives of his drawings and relief prints.
+Reinaldo Gil Zambrano is an award-winning printmaking artist based in Spokane from Caracas, Venezuela.
+From an early age, RGZ began collecting unique stories from random social encounters that highlight the common aspects of the human identity that later enriched the visual narratives of his drawings and relief prints.

 His desire to promote the printmaking practice has guided him towards the development of projects such as “First Vandal Steam Roller Project” and “The Ink Rally” projects where large carved pieces were printed on fabric using an asphalt roller and the help of many printmaking enthusiasts.
 Such projects in addition to RGZprints printshop have worked as communal developers and forces of integration between the academic, artistic and larger community in the Northwest.